aaeygui/aaeygui.github.io/budget-schedule.md

 ## Budget

-The following is the list of budget expenditures as well as a part list of current suggested parts for the R/C Baja Competition car:
+The following Budget list is the planned budget expenditures for the R/C Competition Car.
+It is broken down into budget for raw materials for parts made in-house and purchased parts from online vendors.
+Below the raw materials section is a list that details the budget expenditures for manual labor from the students manufacturing the car, this is a total hourly year that was chosen based on what the student believe their hourly rate should be for this project.

+Below the Budget table is a parts table that describes a detailed description of each part that is getting manufactured in-house and purchased from online vendors.

 <figure style="flex:1 1 50%;margin:auto;">
   <img src="{{ '/assets/Budget-table.png' | relative_url }}" alt="Sketch of the device - view 1" style="width:100%;height:auto;">